Helping Seniors Protect Against Skin Cancer

 - Seniors should try to avoid the sun from 10 a.m. to 4 p.m. when possible as this is when UV rays are the strongest and most harmful.

 - Pay attention to the sunscreen your loved one is using.
 SPF 30 will filter 97 percent of UVB rays while SPF 50 will stop 98 percent of UVB rays.
-Most sunscreens only protect against these types of rays, but if you want to keep your loved one really save, you can look for sunscreens that also protect against UVA rays.
+Most sunscreens only protect against these types of rays, but if you want to keep your loved one really safe, you can look for sunscreens that also protect against UVA rays.

 - Apply sunscreen 30 minutes before going outside and make sure your loved one is reapplying throughout the day.